“Anemia is “an”+”aemia” (no+blood) which is a condition with “decreased oxygen-carrying capacity of the blood.”

 g) Excessive and premature destruction of red blood cells.

-• So, anemia can occur when there is less volume of blood (in cases like severe bleeding).
+- So, anemia can occur with less blood volume (in cases like severe bleeding).

 Symptoms of anemia include: